zuggamasta/midiTracker/README.md

 Use the space key to stop all playing midi channels and notes.
 This also restarts playback.

 ### Quitting
-process can only be closed by the 'q' key, if there is still a "note_off" message to be sent some channles might get stuck in a "note_on" and sustain forever
+process can be closed by the 'q' key,

 ## Thank you
 Thank you to everyone helping and making all of this possible.
 I'll take care and list you all when there is a little more time to do so.